JYS997760473/Multi-Object-tracking-2D/README.md

 # Multi-Object-tracking-2D
-use Kalman Filter and Hungarian algorithm to do tracking work based on 2D Lidar dataset of KITTI dataset
+Use Kalman Filter and Hungarian algorithm to do tracking work based on 2D Lidar dataset of KITTI dataset.

 Author: Jia Yansong

 Run the project: